What to Do if Your Child Drinks Bleach?

 How can you prevent this from happening?

-Children usually consume toxic chemicals because someone leaves a container, that looks similar to one they would drink from, out in the open within the child’s reach.
+Children usually consume toxic chemicals because an adult leaves a container, that looks similar to one they would drink from, out in the open within the child’s reach.

 The child recognizes the container and sips the contents.
 Home safety depends on prevention.
 Read the following to prevent accidents from happening: